-If you use the HTML5 Document Viewer to display reports, do the following to adjust your Web reporting application to properly operate in web farms and the web garden:
+Do the following to adjust your Web reporting application to properly operate in web farms and the web garden:

 Implement the ICachedReportSourceWebResolver interface to associate the report's unique name with a CachedReportSourceWeb object that possesses the corresponding report.
 The Document Viewer requests the provided CachedReportSourceWeb object to generate a report document.

 Provide time settings for cleaning the in-memory cache that stores documents and reports.
 Create an instance of the CacheCleanerSettings object and register it in your application using the RegisterSingleton<T>(T) method.